 We also investigated the role of the IL-4RAQ576R polymorphism in clinical symptoms such as cough, breathlessness, appetite loss, weight loss, chest pain, hemoptysis, fever, and night sweats.
-To the best of our knowledge, this is the first study illustrating the contribution of IL4RAQ576R polymorphisms to symptoms in tuberculosis.
+To the best of our knowledge, this is the first study illustrating the contribution of IL4RAQ576R polymorphisms to symptoms in TB.
 The codominant model showed a substantial correlation between cough and the heterozygous allele compared to the wild type.
 The link was substantial when the dominant model was used, with a 2.40-fold increased likelihood of cough in TB patients.
-Similarly, no significant results were found when codominant and dominant models were applied to breathlessness, lack of appetite, weight loss, and chest pain, but all of these symptoms had marginally protective effects towards these symptoms in TB patients.
-However, when the same models were applied to hemoptysis and fever, a somewhat increased risk for these symptoms was seen, but no significant results were discovered.
+Similarly, no significant results were found when codominant and dominant models were applied to breathlessness, lack of appetite, weight loss, and chest pain, but all of these symptoms had marginally protective effects in TB patients.
+However, when the same models were applied